All Saints' Church, Botley

 The parish encompasses areas of housing developments and more rural dwellings centred on a thriving market village in the upper reaches of the Hamble River valley.
 There is a population of some 5,100 people and about 2,207 dwellings.
 The village square and part of the High Street forms a conservation area including the Parish Church.
 Botley is twinned with St Jean Brevelay in Brittany.

-Botley Primary School is Church of England Controlled and has an envious reputation backed by a recent “Outstanding” Ofsted Report and there is the private primary school, Woodhill, whose pupils also attend a Carol Service at All Saints’.
+Botley Primary School is Church of England Controlled and has an excellent reputation backed by an “Outstanding” Ofsted Report.
 Christmas sees the church’s involvement with the wider community with carols being sung at The Bugle pub and in The Square.